alexamacbett/cameo-selector/Readme.md

-# CLEVERCRUMBISH'S CAMEO SELECTOR
+## CleverCrumbish's Cameo Selector
-A Sunless Sea BepInEx mod that changes the cameo (avatar) selection UI at character creation to one that can handle any number of custom cameos, and makes installing them easier.
+A Sunless Sea [BepInEx](https://github.com/BepInEx/BepInEx) mod that changes the cameo (avatar) selection UI at character creation to one that can handle any number of custom cameos, and makes installing them easier.

-### REQUIREMENTS
+### Requirements
-• Full version: None.
+- Full version: None.
-• Plugin only version: An existing BepInEx installation in your root Sunless Sea folder (install the full version if you don't know what this is).
+- Plugin only version: An existing BepInEx installation in your root Sunless Sea folder (install the full version if you don't know what this is).

 ### Installation
 Download a release.
 Extract the contents of one of the FOR ROOT FOLDER folders in the zip into your base Sunless Sea folder.
 On Steam this should be steamapps/common/SunlessSea.